Last Updated on 9th June 2021 by Mike@bitaboutbritain

 Click on each castle’s photograph to take you to the featured article.
-You will also find all the castles listed in the Attraction Directory, with links to relevant external websites giving you opening times, prices etc.
+You will also find all the castles listed under Places to Visit, with links to relevant external websites giving you opening times, prices etc.

 Bodiam Castle, East Sussex

 Bodiam is pretty, of course, like something from a fairy-tale.
 But I also like the fact that you can clamber round the battlements, with care, and gaze over a vineyard just behind the castle.
 On a sunny day, it’s gorgeous.
 I’m also fascinated by the fact that there’s a Second World War pillbox just outside; centuries apart, and someone was still building fortifications.

 Caerlaverock is another, lovely, moated castle; exceptionally, it is triangular.
 And, inside the medieval wall, the owner, Robert Maxwell, the Earl of Nithsdale, built a beautiful Jacobean House.
 It’s all ruined now – but a wonderful spot; a little sad.
 So many people steam up the M74 and by-pass Dumfries and Galloway; they’re missing out.

 Castle Acre, Norfolk

 Castle Acre was the Norfolk home of the Earls of Surrey.
 Despite there not being much left to see, the earthworks are fascinating – and the castle’s curtain wall once ran round the entire village.
 At the other end of the village is Castle Acre Priory – delightful.

 Leeds Castle, Kent